Melbourne Town Hall: Architecture

-The Town Hall was designed by the famous local architect Joseph Reed and Barnes, in the Second Empire style.
+The Town Hall was designed by the famous local architect Joseph Reed of Reed & Barnes, in the Second Empire style.
 Reed's designs also included the State Library of Victoria, the Royal Exhibition Building, and Melbourne Trades Hall.
+The Town Hall features a rough bluestone base, and classical elements of repeating pilasters with arched window bays between, topped by a tall parapets with attic windows and mansard roofs.

-The building is topped by Prince Alfred's Tower, named after the Duke.
-The tower includes a 2.44 m diameter clock, which was started on 31 August 1874, after being presented to the council by the Mayor's son, Vallange Condell.
+The corner clocktower is known as Prince Alfred's Tower, named after the Duke of Edinburgh who laid the foundation stone.
+The clock is 2.44 m in diameter, and was started on 31 August 1874, after being presented to the council by the Mayor's son, Vallange Condell.
 It was built by Smith and Sons of London.
 The longest of its copper hands measures 1.19 m long, and weighs 8.85 kg.

+The 1910 Administration extension is designed in matching style, but with an extra attic floor.
+The Council Chamber is a large space, featuring marble and bronze, and carvings and mouldings of Australian flora.
+Most woodwork including the furniture is solid Tasmanian blackwood, embellished with fiddleback panels and elaborate carving.

 The building and the portico, excluding the interiors, were first classified on the basis of its Venetian Renaissance facade architecture by the National Trust in 1964 and reclassified in 1971.

 The organ and the 1927 murals by Napier Waller commissioned for £1,700 (a 2021 value of A$138,340.00) are also classified as historically significant at the State level.
 They were painted directly in line onto the newly installed asbestos Celotex acoustic tiles in a redecoration of the Auditorium after a fire in 1925.
 Waller, who had been given a free hand in devising the artworks explained that the figures were not intended to be allegorical, but to create rhythm, and that line-work was used because a skin of paint would interfere with the panels' sound-absorbing quality.
 The actual painting on the series of 7 metre high by 4m wide wall sections from Waller's half-scale cartoons produced in his Darebin studio was undertaken by H. Oliver and Sons under the artist's supervision.